 Gorilla Trekking in Uganda

-Our tailor made holidays to Uganda offer a once-in-a-lifetime opportunity to trek deep into Bwindi Impenetrable Forest with an experienced tracker in search of a gorilla family.
+Our bespoke safari holidays to Uganda offer a once-in-a-lifetime opportunity to trek deep into Bwindi Impenetrable Forest with an experienced tracker in search of a gorilla family.

 Your trek could last up to three hours depending on the exact location of the specific gorilla family which you’re tracking.
 When you finally meet your allocated gorilla family you’ll have the chance to spend up to one incredible hour quietly observing them in their natural habitat.